HOST: JEssica Sproge

 Andrew Sproge is an improv comedian and owner of Crowdsourced Comedy, a Salt Lake City based improv troupe, producing some of the best comedy shows in Utah.
 Andrew has performed and entertained audiences big and small at countless venues across the country, always bringing the same comedic energy to every event.
 He has a passion for teaching improv and holds classes at his troupe throughout the year.
 One of the greatest prides of his life was being Dog Mayor of Provo in 2013.
 He would like to thank his constituents for their never-ending support throughout the years.

-Adam Conrad is a person who does some other things but also sometimes performs comedy in front of people, mostly for free.
+Adam Conrad is a person who does some other things but also sometimes performs comedy in front of people, mostly for free, and for the last year, mostly online.
 He worked for a blimp once — cleaning it, caring for it, ensuring it's safe docking on the mast.
-These days he hosts an open mic every Monday at Big Willies in Salt Lake City and draws things at @spookydoods on Instagram.
+These days he is at home all day, every day and sometimes draws things at @spookydoods on Instagram.

 Maddie Bell is an SLC improviser who recently came out as a Hufflepuff.
 Inspired by the HP films as a child, Maddie unknowingly used a bottle of her parents K.Y. to make a magic potion.
 She truly felt like a wizard when her hands suddenly became all warm and tingly.
 She still feels like a wizard to this day.